Mueller Probe Could Draw Focus to Russian Crime Operations

 A San Francisco federal judge, for instance, in 2015 dismissed an indictment involving two Ukrainian businessmen who’d been accused of bribing an official at a United Nations agency responsible for creating standards for machine-readable international passports.

-The judge said he couldn’t understand how the government could apply a foreign bribery law to conduct that had no direct connection to the U.S.
+The judge said he couldn’t understand how the22 government could apply a foreign bribery law to conduct that had no direct connection to the22 U.S.